This post may contain affiliate links. Please see my disclosure policy for details.

 If you’re looking for somewhere nearby, then I would highly recommend the beautiful Principal Hotel in York.
-It’s only a five minute walk from the Countess of York!
+It’s only a five-minute walk from the Countess of York!

-Built in 1878, out of Scarborough brick, it was placed adjacent to the York Central Railway Station to cater for tourists visiting the city.
+Built in 1878, out of Scarborough brick, it was placed adjacent to the York Central Railway Station to cater to tourists visiting the city.
 In fact, in the forties, it used to be part of British Transport Hotels – perfect if you’re a train fan!

-Nowadays, it’s a gorgeous five star property in the heart of the city and owned by the Principal Hotel Company.
+Nowadays, it’s a gorgeous five-star property in the heart of the city and owned by the Principal Hotel Company.
 If the outside looks like a palace, then wait until you’ve stepped inside!
 Many of the original Victorian features of the hotel still remain and it’s been updated with a modern chic design.

-My junior suite, which was fit for royalty, had a picture perfect view of York Minster in amongst their expansive gardens.
+My junior suite, which was fit for royalty, had a picture-perfect view of York Minster in amongst their expansive gardens.
 Like a mini oasis in the city!